 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Raurkela air is currently 2.8 times above the WHO annual air quality guideline value
+PM2.5 concentration in Raurkela is currently 4.7 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 127 US AQI

 |Tuesday, Jun 13|